Skip to content

 The Active Travel project recognises the value of Hertfordshire’s 3000km rights of way network, identifying paths that could be improved to enable everyday active travel.
 It also builds on the well-established relationships we have with our district partners to identify active travel opportunities on land that they own.

-The focus of the project during its first year is to identify and prioritise schemes that will increase the shift from motorised to non-motorised transport and where improvements can be achieved quickly.
-Schemes will be specified and costed to the point of being “spade ready”.
-The project will also develop a portfolio of schemes for strategic routes, which could be delivered in the future with further work or investment.
+The focus of the project is to identify and prioritise schemes that will increase the shift from motorised to non-motorised transport and where improvements can be achieved quickly.
+We have specified, costed and delivered a number of schemes, and we have developed a portfolio of schemes for strategic routes which could be delivered in the future with further work or investment.

-The Active Travel Project is funded initially for 12 months until August 2020 by Local Transport Plan (LTP4)’s Sustainable Transport Fund.
+The Active Travel Project is funded for two years until October 2023 by Local Transport Plan's (LTP4) Sustainable Transport Fund.
 LTP4 defines 'active travel' as physically active journeys such as walking or cycling, representing safe and efficient non-motorised transport.
-The benefits of active travel are well documented in LTP4 and our Active Travel Strategy (PDF 1.3mb).
+The benefits of active travel are well documented in LTP4.

 Two male cyclists on a country path